qiita-spots/qiita/qiita_pet/support_files/doc/source/references.rst

 Ochiai, A. (1957).
 “Zoogeographical Studies on the Soleoid Fishes Found in Japan and its Neighhouring Regions-II”.
 Nippon Suisan Gakkaishi.
 22(9): 526-530.
 Paul, E.B.
 (2006).
 “Manhattan distance".
 Dictionary of Algorithms and Data Structures Pearson, K. (1895).
 "Notes on regression and inheritance in the case of two parents".
 Proceedings of the Royal Society of London.
 (58): 240–242.
+Pearson, K. (1901).
+"On Lines and Planes of Closest Fit to Systems of Points in Space" Philosophical Magazine.
+2 (11): 559–572.
 Pielou, E.C.
 (1966).
 “The measurement of diversity in different types of biological collections”.
 J. Theor.
 Biol.
 (13): 131-144.
 Pielou, E.C.
 (1975).
 Ecological Diversity.
 New York, Wiley InterScience.
 Quast, C., Pruesse, E., Yilmaz, P., Gerken, J., Schweer, T., Yarza, P., Peplies, J., Glöckner, F. O. (2013).
 “The SILVA ribosomal RNA gene database project: improved data processing and web-based tools”.
 Nucl.
 Acids Res.
 41 (D1): D590-D596.